squins/sass-java-tryout/README.md

 * cd sass-java-tryout
 * mvn sass:watch

-Changes in .scss files will be compiled instant in the webapp by refreshing the page.
+Changes in .scss files will be compiled instant and available in the webapp by refreshing the page.

 ## Maven sass plugin Compass support
-The plugin supports Compass, but by default it is not enabled.
+The plugin supports Compass, but by default support is disabled.
 Add `<useCompass>true</useCompass>` to the maven plugin configuration to enable Compass.

 ## Conclusions
 * Sass and compass integration in Java is available with JRuby